 Library Partnerships Statement

 The Library welcomes requests for partnership from the community.
-Prospective partners are asked to submit a Partnership Request Form to the Chief Librarian.
+Prospective partners are asked to submit a Partnership Request Form to the Director, Service Design and Delivery.

 Current and potential partnerships should be assessed based on the following criteria: